 His father was a businessman, who wanted his son to take over the business as well.
 But Ranjit’s fate was somewhat different.
 He secretly applied for the National Defence Academy and was also selected.
 The angry father decided to give up thinking that the son would become a soldier.
 After this, Gopal Bedi started taking training in the Air Force.
 But during this time, he fell for his trainer’s daughter and was thrown out of the force as soon as the matter came to light.

 After this, Gopal came to Delhi.
 Here, he saw two films of Dev Anand, Guide and Hum Dono, twenty times each.
 It was from here that he started coming closer to films.
-He got help from in his newfound love, which later turned Gopal Bedi into Ranjeet.
-He was an evil villiain against superhit heroes of that time in big movies.
+With some help, he managed to get into films, which later turned Gopal Bedi into Ranjeet.
+He was an evil villain against superhit heroes of that time in big movies.
 In his career, he played a tremendous role and carved a different place for himself.

 It is said that the makers of Gabbar’s character in Sholay also had a deep consideration for him.
 Ranjeet got tremendous recognition from the film ‘Sharmilee’, which had Rakhee in the lead.